calebhadley1/data-science-resources/ai-for-leaders/2_data_science_for_business.md

 This book mainly covers case studies in Data Science across different business domains.
 It shows how DS can make an impact on business and how data should be viewed as a business asset.

-## Introduction to Data Analytic Thinking
+## Ch 1: Introduction to Data Analytic Thinking

 Chapter 1: Introduction to Data Analytic Thinking
 - The volume of data has surpassed the ability for statisticians and models to manually inspect data and derive insights.
 To address this Data Science has risen in popularity.